Anxiety Therapy Courseby Dr Emma Gray - 7th February, 2019

-This is the 1st blog of 8 in this series: Therapy Course for Anxiety.
-This course draws on techniques and strategies that research has proven to be effective in the treatment of anxiety.
+The Therapy Course for Anxiety draws on techniques and strategies that research has proven to be effective in the treatment of anxiety.

 In this blog I am going to show you a quick quiz to help you to self-diagnose anxiety so that you know for sure that this is the right course for you.
 Then we will make a start on the road to recovery.